 I am an economist in the Financial Research Division at the European Central Bank (my CV)

-My research interests are: Asset Pricing, Fixed Income and Repo markets, Market Microstucture.
+My research interests are: Money markets, Asset pricing, Fixed income and Market microstucture.
 My research is both empirical and theoretical.

 Disclaimer: This is my private site and the views expressed in the material on these pages are my own and do not reflect those of the European Central Bank